- Need To Talk With Your School Counselor?

 - Assistance League Referrals

-- Attend monthly meetings - District Counseling meetings, staff meetings, professional growth and development, including Trish Hatch ASCA national model training
+- Attend monthly meetings - District Counseling, staff, PBIS, Leadership, professional growth and development, including Trish Hatch ASCA national model training

 - Signs of Suicide Presentation